-I placed my art on the top of the board and flipped the whole frame upside down to attache the board to the frame with screws.
+I placed my art on the top of the board and flipped the whole frame upside down to attach the board to the frame with screws.

-I left the paper slightly longer than the frame but after the screws were screwed in, I cut off the paper that was over the frame.
+I left the paper slightly longer than the frame, but after the screws had been screwed in, I cut off the paper that was over the frame.

 3 GIANT WALL ART FOR $30

-They fill up the large wall surface so well, and these HUGE frames definitely make the room look 5 times bigger!
+They fill up the large wall surface so well, and these HUGE frames make the room look five times bigger!